netdata/netdata/docs/dashboard/home-tab.md

 ## Total nodes

-The total amount of nodes is presented, dissected also by their state, Live, Offline or Stale.
+The total number of nodes is presented and dissected by their state, Live, Offline or Stale.

 ## Active alerts

-The number of the active alerts are presented in a donut chart, while also having counters for both Critical and Warning alerts.
+The number of active alerts is presented in a donut chart, while also having counters for both Critical and Warning alerts.

 ## Nodes map